Find a Law Firm

-FAQs : The Newbury Building Society Solicitor Panel Sample Enquires to our Call Center
+Newbury Building Society Solicitor Panel Sample Enquires to our Call Center

-I see that you have a post code search directory identifying law firms on the Newbury Building Society conveyancing panel.
-Do firms pay you a referral fee if I appoint them for my own house purchase?
+I note that you have a search directory identifying law firms on the Newbury Building Society conveyancing panel.
+Do firms pay you a referral fee if I instruct them for my house purchase?

 We are a listing service only for law firms wishing to communicate if they are on the Newbury Building Society conveyancing panel or other lender panels.
 We do not charge referral fees to the any conveyancer that you subsequently appoint.